The answer is simple: Shopify is one of the safest, most popular ecommerce platforms in the world.

 Shopify’s Best In Class Risk Analysis Tools

-It’s impossible to run a functional business when you can’t get paid.
+Obviously, it’s impossible to run a functional business when you can’t get paid.

 Shopify Is Incentivized To Keep You Safe

-Shopify is a publicly traded company with 500,000 customers, $150 million revenue, and a $10 billion dollar market cap, making it the largest e-commerce platform company in the world.
+Shopify is a publicly traded company with 500,000 customers, $150 million revenue, and a $10 billion dollar market cap, making it the most valuable ecommerce platform company in the world.
 A significant percentage of their revenue comes not from monthly fees, but by taking a percentage of gross sales your store earns.